PalladioSimulator/Palladio-Core-PCM/trunk/README.txt

 	models for the selected pattern.

 Palladio.QoSAdaptor.Generation:
-	Uses CodeSmith to generate source files from templates.
-At the moment also uses CodeSmith for the configuration of patterns.
-In the future that step will be done by Palladio.QoSAdaptor.PatternConfiguration
+	Uses CodeSmith to generate source files from templates for the adaptor and the prediction models.

 Palladio.QoSAdaptor.Measurement:
-	Contains the client used for measurement and different measurement scenarios.
+	Contains the measurement application that is used to measure the response times of the generated adaptors and the TestService.

 Palladio.QoSAdaptor.PatternConfiguration:
-	Only partly implemented.
-Parses a feature diagram and creates a configuration GUI from that diagram.
-After that a CodeSmith configuration file will be created to be used for the generation of adaptors and prediction models.
+	Only partly implemented and unused.
+It was thought to parse a feature diagram and create a configuration GUI from that diagram.
+The CodeSmith GUI is now used instead.

 Palladio.QoSAdaptor.PatternDescription:
-	Contains classes used for the description of patterns which hold the same information as XML-files that follow the PatternDescription.dtd and a parser for these files.
+	Contains classes used for the description of patterns which hold the same information as XML-files that follow the PatternDescription.xsd and a parser for these files.

 Palladio.QoSAdaptor.PatternSelection: